Deploy Oracle Cloud Native Environment

 Bootstrap the Platform Agents

-1. (On ocne-control and ocne-worker) Run the bootstrap script to configure the Platform Agent to use the certificates.
+1. Run the bootstrap script to configure the Platform Agent to use the certificates on the control plane and worker nodes.

 --secret-manager-type file \